-Below we have compiled a list of commonly asked questions about the installation of sprinkler systems by Houston Landscape Pros.
-If you have questions that are not answered below, please contact us via email or phone.
+Below we have compiled a list of lawn sprinkler FAQ (frequently asked questions) about the installation of lawn sprinkler systems by Houston Landscape Pros.
+If you have questions that you cannot find below, please feel free to contact us.
+We are here to help.

 - New Sprinkler Installation Warranty